How do you know when your business is performing well?

 There are thousands of Key Performance Indicators that could be used to track your business’ performance.

-The key to effective KPI use is to identify a small number that measure the really critical activities for YOUR business.
+The key to effective KPI use is to identify a small number that measures really critical activities for YOUR business.

 WHERE CAN YOU USE KEY PERFORMANCE IN YOUR BUSINESS?